ndali25/test4/README.md

 Authors: Michail Anthropelos, Runhuan Feng, Seongyoon Kim

 # Purpose
-Automatically execute the main Python notebook and save outputs.
+Automatically execute the main Python notebook **headlessly** and save outputs.
-Do not start a Jupyter server.
+Do NOT start a Jupyter server or open any browser.
-Do not run LaTeX.
-Headless, fully automated.

 # Input Notebook
 analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb